resulshm/resulshm/README.md

 - Highly motivated Backend developer with mathematical background 💻;
 - Open to learn new things 🧠;
-- In free time enjoy reading books📚, playing chess♟️ and searching for new trends 📈;
 - Check out my profile on [medium](https://medium.com/@resul.shm)📝;
 - You can read my blogs in my native language [here](https://makalam.com/@resul.shm/).
  ---